 Results: As shown in Figure 1, in the absence of SCPP, the inoculated S. aureus was eliminated by the host mice immune surveillance.
 In the presence of SCPP, both the pouch tissue and scaffold were contaminated as evidenced by both agar plate testing and broth culture.
 SCPP-EM successfully inhibited bacterial growth, as compared to the SCPP group (P < 0.01).
-However, SCPP-EM-PVA appeared to enhance bacterial growth, which was confirmed by SEM analysis (Figure 2), showing that bacterial growth on SCPP was rare, while in much larger numbers on the SCPP-EM-PVA composites.
+However, SCPP-EM-PVA appeared to enhance bacterial growth, which was confirmed by SEM analysis (Figure 2), showing that bacterial growth on SCPP-EM-PVA composites.